 - If extenuating circumstances are on other grounds, appropriate documentary evidence must be attached.

-Supporting evidence is likely to be documentation from a professional (Doctor, Counsellor, member of the University’s Student Wellbeing Services, Disability Support Adviser)
+Supporting evidence is likely to be documentation from a professional (Doctor, Counselor, member of the University’s Student Well-being Services, Disability Support Adviser)

 Forms can be obtained online or from the Gateway Enquiry Desk: